Control Statements in C

 Infinite loop

-• A loop running continuously for an indefinite number of times is called the infinite loop.
+• A loop running continuously for an indefinite number of times is called an infinite loop.

 Infinite for Loop : –